CGS-IITKGP/OpenGL-template/README.md

   If you are feeling especially adventurous, you could build from source <br />
 * **glad** <br />
   Go to the [glad web service](http://glad.dav1d.de), set language as C++, OpenGL version to 4.1 and profile to Core.
 Make sure `generate loader` option is selected.
   - The latest version of OpenGL is 4.6 but we are using 4.1 for the sake of macOS compatibility.
+[Click here to upgrade to 4.6](./UPGRADE.md)

   Click Generate and copy the `glad` and `KHR` folders to the project's include folder.
   Relevant learnopengl page for GLFW and glad: [link](https://learnopengl.com/Getting-started/Creating-a-window)